Amherst-Development/bungalo-ui-legos/README.md

 ### `npm docz:dev`

-Runs the documentation in development mode.<br>
+Runs the documentation in development mode.<br/>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 If port 3000 is taken, it will bump it up to 3001.